viswanathr88/Mirage/README.md

 Who is the target audience?
 ---------------------------

-Developers who want to develop for Windows 8.1+, Windows Phone 8.1+ can use this library to extend their viewmodels.
-This library can also be used by Universal Windows Platform Apps (UWP Apps) running on all Windows 10 devices, Xbox One consoles, Holo Lens etc.
+Developers who want to develop for Windows can use this library to extend their viewmodels.
+This library is for Universal Windows Platform Apps (UWP Apps) running on all Windows 10 devices, Xbox One consoles, Holo Lens etc.

 Features
 --------